new guide every week

 The 4 Small Circles have the same visual weight of this big square

-Remember: achieving asymmetry isn’t about appearance but visual weight.
+Remember: Achieving asymmetry isn’t about matching appearance but balancing visual weight.

 2️⃣ Color and Texture: